lcompilers/lpython/doc/src/design.md

   construction, the ASR classes always contain valid Fortran code and the rest of LFortran can depend on it.

+## Notes:

-Note: Information that is lost when parsing source to AST: whitespace, multiline/single line if statement distinction, case sensitivity of keywords.
+Information that is lost when parsing source to AST:

+whitespace, multiline/single line if statement distinction, case sensitivity of keywords.
-Information that is lost when going from AST to ASR: detailed syntax how variables were defined and the order of type attributes (whether array dimension is using the `dimension` attribute, or parentheses at the variable;
+Information that is lost when going from AST to ASR:

-or how many variables there are per declaration line or their order), as ASR only represents the aggregated type information in the symbol table.
+detailed syntax how variables were defined and the order of type attributes (whether array dimension is using the `dimension` attribute, or parentheses at the variable; or how many variables there are per declaration line or their order), as ASR only represents the aggregated type information in the symbol table.

-Note: ASR is the simplest way to generate Fortran code, as one does not have to worry about the detailed syntax (as in AST) about how and where things are declared.
+ASR is the simplest way to generate Fortran code, as one does not have to worry about the detailed syntax (as in AST) about how and where things are declared.
 One specifies the symbol table for a module, then for each symbol (functions, global variables, types, ...) one specifies the local